Ynfuien/YVanish/README.md

 **Project still is WIP - README is far from finished, it contains not working placeholders (urls, pictures)**

 # YVanish
 And at last, a vanish plugin, **the** vanish plugin!
 You may ask, "Wh**Y** yet another vanish?"
 (Hence the "Y" in the name ;p).
 And I come with the answer.
 It's because every other plugin (*every* meaning 3 that I tested), let through a few packets that revealed vanished players.
-Also, I wanted silent chests done correctly, not with the spectator "hack".
+Also, I wanted silent chests done correctly, not with the spectator "trick".

+Supports **Paper** 1.20 - 1.20.4.
+For 1.20.6 gotta wait for ProtocolLib to update.

 # Features
 ### Vanish (well, duh)